christroutner/ben-training-data/README.md

 This repository contains raw data for uploading to a RAG database used by the tech support chat bot [Ben-AI](https://github.com/christroutner/ben-ai-v3).

-The data is generated from collections of code, blog posts, documentation, etc.
+The data is generated from collections of code, blog posts, documentation, etc., and it's focused on the subjects of Bitcoin Cash, JavaScript, and the [Cash Stack](https://cashstack.info).

 - Code is converted by using [code2prompt](https://github.com/mufeedvh/code2prompt).
 - Web page data is converted to Markdown, using [percollate](https://github.com/danburzo/percollate).
 - Large AI like [Gemini](https://gemini.google.com/) (with a large context window) is used to break down large documents into smaller markdown documents.